steno-aarhus/ukbAid/README.md

 You should get an output showing your `user.email` and `user.name`.
 Next, we need to create the folder and file structure.
-In the Console, type out this, replacing my project abbreviated name (`ecc-cmd-ukb`) with your project abbreviated name:
+In the Console, type out this, replacing my project abbreviated name (`ecc-cmd-ukb`) with your project abbreviated name.
+Note that you should use the same abbreviation as the one you have given your project on Trello:

 ``` r
 ukbAid::setup_ukb_project("~/Desktop/ecc-cmd-ukb")